fcarroll12/NewREADME-Generator/Develop/NewREADME.md

     - [Questions](#questions)

     ## Installation
-    stuff
+    inquirer package, fs

     ## Usage
-    idk?
+    use node.js in terminal

     ## License
     This application is covered under:
     MIT

     ## Contributing
-    just mee
+    N/A

     ## Tests
-    in terminal
+    In the terminal

     ##  Questions
     If you have any additional questions feel free to contact me at:
-    [GitHub](https://github.com/fcarroll12) or by email at email
+    [GitHub](https://github.com/fcarroll12) or by email at fiona.carroll@me.com